 Christopher Troeger, MPH, is a doctoral student at the University of Washington and a pre-doctoral research assistant at the University of Washington's Institute for Health Metrics and Evaluation (IHME).
+He is currently working on the team modeling COVID-19 deaths and healthcare utilization for IHME.
 His research interests are diarrheal diseases, lower respiratory infections, and childhood growth and development.
 Troeger grew up in a ski resort in Colorado and earned his Bachelor’s and Master’s degrees at the University of Colorado.
-Prior to starting his doctoral program, Chris was a researcher on the Global Burden of Disease study at IHME.
+Prior to starting his doctoral program, Troeger was a researcher on the Global Burden of Disease study at IHME.

 Wildfires, Air Quality, and the Risk of Lung Diseases

 Respiratory diseases caused by invisible "PM2.5" particles released by wildfires are a significant health risk to people